Wood lexicon Wood species

 Cumaru is also very popular in South America and increasingly in Germany for decking boards, both in the substructure and because of its beautiful appearance as decking boards themselves.

-Due to its hardness properties, Cumaru can also be used as a floor in containers or trucks on very heavily used surfaces.
+Due to its hardness properties, Cumaru can also be used as flooring in containers or trucks on surfaces subject to very heavy wear.

-However, the main use of Cumaru is largely in load-bearing structures and wooden terraces outdoors such as in the garden or for landscaping.
+However, Cumaru is mainly used in load-bearing structures and wooden decking in outdoor areas such as gardens and landscaping.

 Sources: